Mini 4WD Brake and Jump Simulator

 Front brake pad properties

 Please measure the size of your brake pad and enter the measurements in mm here.
 It will calculate the size for you.
 The friction co-efficient per mm2 has been provided to you but feel free to change it.
-It will calculate the friction co-efficient of your selected brake pad for you.
+It will calculate the friction co-efficient of your selected brake pad.

 abc